Porto Food: What and Where To Eat in Porto, Portugal by JetSettingFools.com

 Simple and a must eat in Porto, Portugal

-Considered a Portuguese snack, the Bifana sandwich is a common fast food in Porto that can serve as a quick meal or late-night snack.
+Considered a Portuguese snack, the Bifana sandwich is a common fast food in Porto that can serve as a takeaway meal or late-night snack.

 The sandwich – which consists of only seasoned pork on bread – is incredibly simple, yet it tantalizes the taste buds.
-The best bifanas are piled with meat that has been simmered in a pot along with spicy seasonings that soak into the bread roll.
-Although I’m usually not a fan of soggy bread, it worked magically in a Bifana.
+The best Bifanas are piled with meat that has been simmered in a pot along with spicy seasonings that soak into the bread roll.
+Although we’re usually not fans of soggy bread, it works magically in a Bifana.

 Where To Eat the Best Bifana: Conga

-MAP.
-Conga is, hands down, the best-known place to eat Bifanas.
+Conga is, hands down, the best-known place to eat Bifanas in Porto.
 In operation since 1976, Conga takes pride in simmering their pork to perfection.
 Bifana em Pao Sandwiches are assembled over the steaming pot of pork; bread is stuffed with a heaping portion of meat and then partially dipped into the sauce for good measure.

-Pro Tip: While I loved the Bifanas at Conga, Kris actually preferred the ones he ate at Taxca, a Petiscos restaurant that we feature later on our list.
+Pro Tip: While we loved the Bifanas at Conga, the ones at Taxca, a Petiscos restaurant that we feature later on our list, are delicious too!

 Casa Guedes, Pernil Com Queijo Sandwich, Porto, Portugal